ncatlab/nlab-content/pages/9/3/4/6/26439/content.md

 ### Session types

-Session types were introduced by Kohei Honda.
+[[session type|Session types]] were introduced by Kohei Honda.
 A session links exactly two subprocesses that interact with each other, and multiple sessions can run simultaneously.

 \begin{example}
 The process